 This prospectus contains "forward-looking statements" within the meaning of the federal securities laws, which statements are subject to considerable risks and uncertainties.
 These forward-looking statements are intended to qualify for the safe harbor from liability established by the Private Securities Litigation Reform Act of 1995.
 All statements included or incorporated by reference in this prospectus, other than statements of historical fact, are forward-looking statements.
 You can identify forward-looking statements by the use of words such as "may," "will," "could," "anticipate," "expect," "intend," "believe," "continue" or the negative of such terms, or other comparable terminology.
 Forward-looking statements also include the assumptions underlying or relating to such statements.
 In particular, forward-looking statements contained in this prospectus may relate to, among other things, our estimated, future or assumed financial condition (including our ability to continue as a going concern), results of operations, liquidity, business forecasts and plans, research and product development plans, manufacturing plans, strategic plans and objectives, capital needs and financing plans, product launches, sales volumes, regulatory approvals, the impact of changes in the competitive environment, and the application of accounting guidance.
-For example, under "Prospectus Summary- Preliminary Fourth Quarter and Full Year 2017 Financial Results" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Preliminary Fourth Quarter and Full Year 2017 Financial Results," we have included certain preliminary estimates of our financial results for the three months and full year ended December 31, 2017, and under "Prospectus Summary- Trends Impacting 2018 Financial Results" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Trends Impacting Financial Results," we discuss certain expectations regarding our financial results for 2018.
-We caution you that
+For example, under "Prospectus Summary-Preliminary Fourth Quarter and Full Year 2017 Financial Results" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Preliminary Fourth Quarter and Full Year 2017, and under "Prospectus Summary-Trends Impacting 2018 Financial Results" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Trends Impacting Financial Results," we discuss certain expectations regarding our financial results for 2018.
+We caution you that the foregoing list may not include all of the forward-looking statements made in this prospectus.